Steven Universe: Characters

-Sugar wanted the Gems to resemble humans; she developed the Crystal Gems to ride a roller coaster of family life with Steven, whom they would treat like a brother.
+Sugar wanted the Crystal Gems to resemble humans; she developed the them to navigate the complexities of family life with Steven, whom they would treat like a brother.
 She wanted their gems to reflect their personalities; Pearl's perfect smoothness, Amethyst's coarseness and Garnet's air of mystery.
-According to Sugar, the Gems are "some version of me ... neurotic, lazy, decisive".
+According to Sugar, the Gems were made as "non-binary women" in order to express herself as a non-binary woman through them.
 Their facial designs were influenced by Wassily Kandinsky, who taught at the Bauhaus and encouraged his students to pair three primary colors—red, yellow and blue—with the three basic shapes—square, triangle and circle.
 Because of the characters' personalities, Garnet is square, Amethyst is a sphere and Pearl is a cone.
-Sugar wanted to give the Gems a superpower similar to those of classic cartoon characters such as Bugs Bunny.
-The Gems' ability to shape-shift is a reference to older cartoons such as Tex Avery's work for MGM, where characters would change at will.
-Although the Crystal Gems are intended to be serious characters, the writers wanted them to be "funny and weird" as well.
+Sugar wanted to give the Gems a surrealistic power similar to those of classic cartoon characters such as Bugs Bunny.
+The Gems' ability to shape-shift is a reference to older cartoons such as Tex Avery's work for MGM, where characters would change size and shape at will.
+Although the Gems are intended to be serious characters, the writers wanted them to be "funny and weird" as well.

+Themes

+Sugar wanted Steven Universe to be thematically consistent with her and her brother's shared interests.
+As a coming-of-age series, the theme of family within the show is important since Sugar based the titular character on her brother.
+Additionally, the theme of love was inspired by her relationship with Jones-Quartey.
+The series also expresses the importance of acceptance, and explores relationships, LGBTQ identity, diversity in body shapes and sizes, and "hues of skin in a colorful sci-fi magic display of diversity", as quoted by Sugar.
+Supervising director Kat Morris stated that the series' central concepts were developed over time in an organic way, rather than being "overly calculated" from the start.
+Burnett said the series' simple-life theme prevented the inclusion of "cynicism" or "snarkiness", and expressed the writers had no interest in a superhero theme.

+The unusually strong female presence in a series about a with a male lead—all major characters except Steven and Greg are female—was intentional according to Sugar.
+She aimed to challenge and explore the portrayal of gender in children's cartoons, calling it "absurd" that television shows for boys should be fundamentally different from those for girls.
+She developed the series' plot towards a distant goal, with everything in between kept flexible, partly because her intentions had "changed since I've started because I've grown up a lot" while working on the show.
+Sugar described the series as "reverse escapism": the idea that fantasy characters would become interested in real life and would want to participate in it.
+Steven personifies the "love affair between fantasy and reality".
+Sugar said Steven Universe was influenced by The Simpsons and anime series Future Boy Conan and Revolutionary Girl Utena.